No Compost Required: Instantly Fertilize Plants With These 3 Kitchen Scraps

 Advertisement

-Those plants really are apart of the family—you can feed your household scrambled eggs, then feed your plants with the leftover eggshells.
-The soil around potted plants, your vegetable garden and outdoor trees will get an incredible boost from the shells calcium composition, which is almost 98 percent of the shell.
+Those plants really are a part of the family — you can feed your family scrambled eggs, then feed your plants with the leftover eggshells.
+The plants' soil, whether it's surrounding potted plants, the vegetables in your garden, or outdoor trees, will get an incredible boost from the eggshells' calcium composition, which is almost 98 percent of the shell.

 First wash and dry out the eggshells.
-Then, place them in a bag or blender and crush them in to a powder-like consistency.
+Then, place them in a bag or blender and crush them into a powder-like consistency.
 Simply sprinkle the eggshell powder around your trees and plants.
+Happy planting!

 Advertisement